pbdtools/xfds/docs/files/fds.md

 !!! info "Jinja Docs"
     See the Jinja documentation for more information on [if statements](https://jinja.palletsprojects.com/en/3.1.x/templates/#if).

 To make FDS records optional, use an `if` statement.
 The expression following the `if` keyword must evaluate to `True` or `False`.
-See this [Real Python article](https://realpython.com/python-boolean/) for more information on how Python evaluates truthiness.
+See this [Real Python article](https://realpython.com/python-boolean/) for more information on how Python evaluates "truthiness".

-In the example below, a varibale is defined for opening the mesh boundaries vs leaving them closed.
+In the example below, a varibale is defined for opening the mesh boundaries vs leaving them closed (default in FDS).
 Note how the only difference between the two files are the value of `bounds` on line 1.
 When the `bounds` are `closed`, the &VENT lines are omitted from the output file.

 **Open Bounds**
 ```python title="examples/bounds_open/bounds_open.fds" linenums="1"